Thank Goodness have been producing gourmet hand-made vegetarian foods since 2003. Go to our Facebook page to see Bernadette's videos.

 We’re very pleased to announce that distribution in Ireland is being handled by Independent Irish Health Foods Limited.
 So far they’ve supplied over thirty stores, which are listed on our Stockists page.

-Two new gourmet Thank Goodness dishes are now available in shops in Ireland and in Great Britain.
+Also in 2015, two new gourmet Thank Goodness dishes became available in shops in Ireland and in Great Britain.
 They are:

 They're not only hearty and healthy but they’re also every bit as delicious as traditional carnivorous versions.